Xilinx/gemx/GEMM_API_UG.md

 ```

 ### 3.3.
 EXAMPLE CODE STRUCTURE
-The main() function of gemx_api_GEMM.cpp takes the steps bellow to offload matrix multiplications (also called GEMM operations here) to the FPGA accelerator.
+The main() function of gemx_api_GEMM.cpp takes the steps below to offload matrix multiplications to the FPGA accelerator.
-* compile user's command line GEMM operations into instructions and allocate host memory for the input and output matrices
+* compiling user's command line GEMM operations into instructions and allocate host memory for the input and output matrices
 * initialize input matrices
-* run the 4 GEMM FPGA accelerator
+* running the 4 GEMM FPGA accelerator
-* read the results returned from the accelerator, check the correctness and report the performance.
+* reading the results returned from the accelerator, checking the correctness and reporting the performance.

 The code for compiling GEMM operation commands, allocating host memory is listed below.
 ```